 1. Client:

 Building:

 Phone:

 Contact Name:

 Dollar Amount:

 2. Client:

 Building:

 Phone:

 Contact Name:

 Dollar Amount:

 3. Client:

 Building:

 Phone:

 Contact Name:

 Dollar Amount:

 PART 8 BID FORM ADDITION

-In accordato be perference and at the shall have provided frograms in which the sub-contrate be sub-contrated. ceship and Training Certification ance with the Illinois Procurement Code, the Bidder certifies that the formed by it and/or its subcontractors shall, at the time of such bid to time of the performance of work pursuant to the terms of this Code participated in the approved apprenticeship and training program for above.
-The bidder shall list, in the space below, the official names approach to the bidder shall list, in the space below, the official names approach to a participant and that will be performed by the bidder actor's employees.
-Work that will be sub-contracted shall be indicated work as provided for herein.
-Failure to list required information disqualification of bid. opening ontract, ams as e of the or crafts and its cated to
+In accorda to be perfe and at the shall have provided f program s in which t sub-contra be subcon ceship and Training Certification and with the Illinois Procurement Code, the Bidder certifies that the work formed by it and/or its subcontractors shall, at the time of such bid opening time of the performance of work pursuant to the terms of this Contract, a participated in the approved apprenticeship and training programs as for above.
+The bidder shall list, in the space below, the official name of the ponsor holding the certificate of registration or all types of work or crafts the bidder is a participant and that will be performed by the bidder and its actor's employees.
+Work that will be sub-contracted shall be indicated to tracted work as provided for herein.
+Failure to list required information to the disqualification of bid.